Dr Rhys Crilley

 Rhys was awarded his PhD from the University of Birmingham in 2016.
 That same year he was awarded the International Studies International Communication Section's Best Paper Award.
 In 2017 Rhys was nominated by his students at the University of Warwick for a Warwick Award in Teaching Excellence.

-In the space of several years, Rhys has published over 20 peer reviewed articles and book chpaters in prestigious outlets such as International Studies Review, Millennium, Cambridge Review of International Affairs, Media, War and Conflict, The Hauge Journal of Diplomacy, Journalism, Media & Communication, and International Affairs.
-He is currently writing his first monograph and co-editing a textbook.
+In the space of several years, Rhys has published over 30 peer reviewed articles and book chapters in prestigious outlets such as International Journal of Press/Politics, International Studies Review, Millennium, Cambridge Review of International Affairs, Media, War and Conflict, The Hauge Journal of Diplomacy, Journalism, Media & Communication, and International Affairs

 Research interests